run-house/runhouse/docs/api/python/lambda_function.rst

 | A `Lambda Function <https://aws.amazon.com/lambda/>`_ is a serverless compute service provided by AWS.
 It allows  you
  to run applications and backend services without provisioning or managing servers.
-Runhouse will allow you to maintain, invoke and share your lambda functions and code.
+Runhouse will allow you to maintain, invoke and share your Lambda functions and code.
 It is comprised of the entry point, configuration, and dependencies necessary to run the service.

-| There are two core options to create an AWS Lambda using Runhouse:
+| There are few core options to create an AWS Lambda using Runhouse:
 #.
 Pass a callable Python function to the factory method.
 #.
 Follow a typical Lambda creation flow (as if you are using AWS APIs).
-That includes passing path(s) to Python file(s)
+That includes passing to the constructor
-   and providing a handler function name to the constructor.
+   path(s) to Python file(s) (containing the code) and a handler function name .
 Arguments such as runtime, Lambda name, timeout and memory size are accepted by the factory method as well, but they are not mandatory and have default values.
 #.
-Create rh.function instance, and than send it over to AWS Lambdas. (e.g. :code: `rh.function(summer).to(system=aws_lambda)`
+Create rh.function instance, and than send it over to AWS Lambdas.
+For example:
+   :code:`rh.function(summer).to(system=aws_lambda)`

-More specific information about acceptable arguments can be found in the the Lambda function factory method documentation below.
+More information about acceptable arguments can be found in the Lambda function factory method documentation below.